What Is Prediabetes?

 Is There a Prediabetes Diet?

-There’s no official diet, but four simple changes can reverse prediabetes and lower your risk of type 2 diabetes:
+There’s no official diet, but four swaps can reverse prediabetes and lower your chances of getting type 2 diabetes:

 - Choose whole grains and whole-grain products over processed carbs like white bread, potatoes, and breakfast cereals.